top of page

 ss-1920x1080-1.png

-Using advanced signal processing and machine learning, we can observe the degradation of Li-ion batteries on a cycle-by-cycle basis, giving insight to EV manufacturers, ESS providers, consumer electronics companies, and battery manufacturers on how to maximize the capacity, longevity and safety of their batteries and battery-powered products.
+Using advanced signal processing and machine learning, we give insight to battery manufacturers, EV OEMs, ESS providers, enabling them to maximize the capacity, longevity and safety of their batteries and battery-powered products.

 bottom of page